Alexander de Seversky: Aviation career

 In 1918, Seversky offered his services to the War Department as a pilot.
-General William Kenly, Chief of the Signal Corps, appointed him as a consulting engineer and test pilot assigned to the Buffalo District of aircraft production.
-After the Armistice, Seversky became an assistant to air power advocate General Billy Mitchell, aiding him in his push to prove air power's ability to sink battleships.
+General William Kenly, the chief of the Signal Corps, appointed him as a consulting engineer and test pilot assigned to the Buffalo District of aircraft production.
+After the armistice, Seversky became an assistant to air power advocate General Billy Mitchell, aiding him in his push to prove air power's ability to sink battleships.
 Seversky applied for and received the first patent for air-to-air refueling in 1921.
 Over the next few years, he would go on to make 364 patent claims, among them the first gyroscopically stabilized bombsight, which Seversky developed with Sperry Gyroscope Company in 1923.
 After joining the Army Air Corps Reserve, Seversky was commissioned a major in 1928.

 Seversky Aircraft Corporation

-Using the $50,000 from the sale of his bombsight to the U. S. Government, Seversky founded the Seversky Aero Corporation in 1923.
+Using the $50,000 from the sale of his bombsight to the U.S. government, Seversky founded the Seversky Aero Corporation in 1923.
 Concentrating on making aircraft parts and instruments, the small company was unable to survive the stock market crash of 1929.
-On February 16, 1931, with the backing of Wall Street millionaire Edward Moore and other investors, he resurrected the enterprise as the new Seversky Aircraft Corporation in Long Island, New York.
+On February 16, 1931, with the backing of Wall Street millionaire Edward Moore and other investors, he resurrected the enterprise as the new Seversky Aircraft Corporation on Long Island, New York.
 Moving into the former EDO Aircraft Corporation's float plane factory at College Point, Long Island, Seversky's patents were the primary assets of the new company.
 Resolved to invest in research and design rather than relying on licence-manufacturing, many of Seversky Aircraft's designers were Russian and Georgian engineers, including Chief Engineer Michael Gregor and Alexander Kartveli.
 Along with Seversky, the designers embarked on an advanced all-metal, multi-place monoplane amphibian, the SEV-3.
 This ground-breaking design would go on to set numerous speed records at the 1933–1939 National Air Races, often piloted by Seversky himself, who was the company's greatest "pitchman".
 On September 15, 1935, flying at a speed just over 230 mph, Seversky set a world speed record for piston-engine amphibious aircraft.
 Seversky also set a transcontinental speed record in 1938.